-The 2016 Division Outstanding Young Scientists Awards is awarded to Federico Baltar for his outstanding achievements in biological oceanography, marine microbial ecology and biogeochemistry.
+The 2016 Division Outstanding Young Scientist Award is awarded to Federico Baltar for his outstanding achievements in biological oceanography, marine microbial ecology and biogeochemistry.

 Federico Baltar’s research in biological oceanography integrates marine microbial ecology and biogeochemistry.
 His investigations, mainly focused on the role of microbes on the marine biogeochemical cycles, try to follow a multidisciplinary approach, always with the aim to draw connections between different scientific disciplines.
 Baltar’s work, in collaboration with many other colleagues, has revealed a critical link between different physical features (e.g. mesoscale eddies, fronts, etc.) and the crucial role played by the engines driving biogeochemical cycles (i.e., marine microbes).
 His research on the role of marine microbes on the deep ocean biogeochemical cycles has also shed light on the less known but the largest habitat in the biosphere.
 This work revealed evidences of microbial metabolism on suspended particulate organic matter in the dark waters suggesting a greater role of suspended particles in the ocean’s carbon cycle than assumed hitherto.